 Utilities

-Since the P1 computer is not working yet, I prepare software on my Macbook and transfer it to the P1 via the cassette tape interface.
+For convenience I prepare software on my Macbook and transfer it to the P1 via the cassette tape interface.

 The WinArcadia emulator expects binaries to be in the Absolute Object Format (see Signetics Applications Memo SS51 for details).
 To convert the bin-file that the assembler produces to AOF I wrote a small Perl utility called bin2aof.